luckasdc/igmpv2/README.md

 - a Kill Client handler.
 This handler will can be called to simulate a dying client, which will result in not answering to the general queries.
 Can be undone by calling it again.
 ``write clientXX/igmp.kill``
+WARNING!
+This will of course not work if you are using a Reference client (has no kill implementation)

 ### Nice to know
 - All the variables that can be changed are found in ````defaults.hh````.